Tuesday

 Reviews (Eats)Eski Kafa: New-Age Old-Fashioned

-On a recent visit, we started with a few of the cold appetizers, most notably the kuru patlican dolma, or, dried eggplant stuffed with spicy rice.
+On a recent visit, we started with a few of the cold appetizers, most notably the kuru patlıcan dolması, or dried eggplant stuffed with spicy rice.
 As the boisterous chef explained, “Show me a fresh, natural, local pepper or eggplant after the season is over!
 There are none, so in the winter we use dried ones, like our mothers and grandmothers used to do.”

-Passing on the Turkish menu mainstay, mercimek corbasi, or lentil soup, we went with one we’d never encountered, the yuksuk corbasi, or “thimble soup.”
+Passing on the Turkish menu mainstay, mercimek çorbası, or lentil soup, we went with one we’d never encountered, the yüksük çorbası, or “thimble soup.”
 This specialty of Adana, a city in Southern Turkey known for its flavorful cuisine, came packed with homemade Turkish dumplings and chickpeas in a spicy broth that almost reminds one of Chinese hot and sour.

 The original goulash or not?
 That is debatable.
 But everyone at our table agreed that this was one of the better roast beef dishes we’d had in Istanbul, rounding out one of the most unexpected lunches to be found in the “old-fashioned” district of Fatih.
-Though their slow food credo and laid back service might be more appreciated in up-market neighborhoods elsewhere in Istanbul, there is a certain feng shui over at Eski Kafa that we hope will never change.
-A long lunch followed by a stroll through the boisterous Fatih Wednesday street market that begins just up the street and you’ll be feeling it too.
+Though their slow food credo and laid-back service might be more appreciated in upmarket neighborhoods elsewhere in Istanbul, there is a certain feng shui over at Eski Kafa that we hope will never change.
+With a long lunch followed by a stroll through Fatih’s boisterous Wednesday street market that begins just up the street, you’ll be feeling it too.

 Telephone: 212-533-4291